YCHOUGRANI/onstate_app/README.md

 # Onstate Challenge

+I used reactjs to display a list of products.

 As infrastructure I used an official Docker Composer for node js

 2. Install Docker and Docker compose: